Code-Institute-Submissions/handcrafted-heart/README.md

 - how I validated python..

 ### The responsiveness of the website
-I used Responsinator to check the responsiveness of the page.
+I used Chrome DevTools to check the responsiveness of the page.

+- I tried to try out the web applications responsiveness on [Am I responsive](http://ami.responsivedesign.is/) and [Responsinator](http://www.responsinator.com/) but my page did not load.
+This is because of security settings on Heroku for the project.
 - The webpage is responsive since I´m using Bootstrap 4 and it works good on smaller devices too.
 Yhe navbar collapse on smaller views with a standard navbar icon for smaller devices.
 - The title of the page inside of the navbar in the top left corner works in a responsive way with the navbar and takes the user back to the landing page when it´s clicked on.
 -